Last updated on May 21, 2025

 Cascading Cataracts | Illustration by Noah Bradley

 Indestructible lands are exactly what they sound like: lands that have the “indestructible” keyword printed on them.
-They can’t be destroyed by any spell or effect that says “destroy.”
-There are several ways to make lands indestructible, but today I'm focusing on the lands that have the keyword printed on them.
+They can’t be destroyed by any spell or effect that says “destroy” including the dreaded Armageddon.
+There are several ways to make lands indestructible, but today I focus on the lands that have the keyword printed on them.
 Most of these lands are dual color lands from Modern Horizons 2, with a few others from different sets.

 Most of these lands are dual color artifact lands with indestructible.
-I’ve ranked them by how well they fit into artifact decks that need dual color lands.
-There won’t be too much different to say about each land, except maybe some cards that can benefit from their colors and artifact card type.
+I ranked them by how well they fit into artifact decks that need dual color lands.
+There won’t be too much different to say about each land, except maybe that some cards can benefit from their colors and artifact card type.

 Enjoy!